aizkhaj/aizkhaj.github.io/_portfolio/blocjams.md

 As this project was used solely to learn and practice my new found front end development skills, I can't say too much for a real world client problem that was solved here.
 But I can comment on some of the challenges faced in developing a music streaming website.

 * Creating mobile-friendly responsive design.
-* Dynamically presenting album informaton (songs) with functioning effects and interface buttons in one function.
+* Dynamically presenting album information (songs) with functioning effects and interface buttons in one function.
 * Implementing logic in code for what to do when a user hits next/previous on the player's interface, or by manually selecting a different song instead.

 ## Solution